Scholarship Opportunities

 • The Executive Leadership Scholarship is awarded to members continuing their education with a Master's or Doctorate degree.
 This scholarship is funded by generous executive leadership in LA County.

-• The Emerging Leadership Scholarship (non-members may apply) is awarded to individuals who demonstrate exemplary leadership in their school, community, and/or workplace within the Asian Pacific Islander Community, building solidarity with other communities.
+• The Emerging Leadership Scholarship (non-members may apply) is awarded to individuals who demonstrate exemplary leadership in their school, community, and/or workplace within the AAPI community, building solidarity with other communities.